-Take an additional six credits not used for any other INST requirement which focus on International Differences among nations.
-Each course must focus on a different region of the world (Africa, Asia, Europe, Latin America, or the Middle East) or all courses taken to meet this requirement must compare two or more cultures, states, or regions.
+Take an additional six (6) credits not used for any other INST requirement which focus on international differences among nations.
+Each course must focus on a different region of the world (Africa, Asia, Europe, Latin America, or the Middle East) or all courses taken to meet this requirement must compare two (2) or more cultures, states, or regions.
 Courses which meet this comparative requirement are:

-INST 302 Topics in International Studies (if the topic relates to international differences and comparisons) INST 310 Third World Development 3 credits INST 315 Latin American Society 3 credits INST 325 Post-Soviet Russia and China 3 credits INST 326 Women in Comparative Societies 3 credits INST 330 World Religions and Global Religious Perspective 3 credits INST 341 Contemporary Issues of the Hispanic 3 credits INST 346 Parliamentary Government 3 credits INST 369 Revolutions in Modern Latin America3 credits INST 386 Europe in the 19th Century 3 credits INST 392 Tyranny to Democracy 3 credits INST 393 Democratization in Eastern Europe 3 credits INST 399 Area Studies Abroad 3 credits (if the topic relates to international differences) INST 417 Africa through Literature and Film 3 credits INST 480 Topics in International Studies 1-3 credits (if the topic relates to international differences)
+INST 302 Topics in International Studies 3 credits (if the topic relates to international differences and comparisons)

+INST 310 Third World Development 3 credits INST 315 Latin American Society 3 credits INST 325 PostSoviet Russia and China 3 credits INST 326 Women in Comparative Societies 3 credits INST 330 Religions of Asia 3 credits
-POLS 374 Democracy in the Middle East

-that a grade of "B" or above is attained.)
+INST 341 Contemporary Issues of the Hispanic

+World 3 credits INST 346 Parliamentary Government 3 credits INST 367 Comparative Middle East Politics 3 credits

+INST 368 Islamic Civilization 3 credits INST 369 Revolutions in Modern Latin America 3 credits INST 386 Europe in the 19th Century 3 credits INST 392 Tyranny to Democracy 3 credits

+INST 393 New Europe 3 credits

+INST 399 Area Studies Abroad 3 credits

+(if the topic relates to international differences)

+INST 417 Africa through Literature and Film 3 credits INST 480 Topics in International Studies 1-3 credits (if the topic relates to international differences)
-(Appropriate Area Studies courses taken abroad may also

-be accepted at the discretion of the INST director, provided
+POLS370 Modern Democracies 3 credits POLS374 Democracy in the Middle East 3 credits (Appropriate area studies courses taken abroad may also be accepted at the discretion of the international studies director, provided that a grade of "B" or above is attained.)